raquo/Laminar/docs/Documentation.md

 You can also create custom owners by extending the Owner trait.
 This is useful for leaky resources found in application-wide functionality such as [centralized state management](https://github.com/raquo/Laminar/issues/18) or an ajax service that has internal subscriptions.

-Importantly, State is also a leaky resource, just like subscription.
-This is because unlike streams, State is not lazy, it starts itself upon creation, so you need an owner to stop the State at some point even if it has no observers.

-So, if you have a component that renders an element and also maintains some State, that State's owner should be that element.

 ## Memory Management

 Once again I assume that you have read the [relevant section](https://github.com/raquo/Airstream#ownership--memory-management) of Airstream docs.
 The basic principles are as follows:

-* Lazy observables (streams, signals) are not garbage collected as long as they have observers or dependent observables that are not eligible for garbage collection
+* Observables (streams, signals) are not garbage collected as long as they have observers or dependent observables that are not eligible for garbage collection

-* State observables are not garbage collected unless they are killed by their owner

 * However, if your entire observable dependency graph – everything from the original event producer to the observables that depend on it to the observers that listen to those observables – if all that becomes unreachable then all of that will be garbage collected.